 The Watershed also caters to the needs of family members that have been affected by the oxycodone abuse of a loved one.
 They will have the opportunity to address the damage that has been done and acquire skills that they need to restore the family dynamic.
 We highly encourage friends and family members to gain knowledge about the patients disease in order to maximize the potential for long term sobriety.

-For more information or to speak to our caring admissions staff, call 24 hours a day,
+For more information or to speak to our caring admissions staff, call any time of the day – we are available 24/7.

 “It’s never too late to call.”